The Good Times

 Charlie My story begins in Cincinnati, Ohio, and, at this time, continues from Scottsdale, Arizona.
 Throughout my journey from Ohio to Arizona, I have lived in eight decades, experienced two centuries, and witnessed two millennia.

 As the memories unfolded, images of the past surfaced.
 I wanted to share some of those images with my readers, so I added photo pages.
 Many of the photos are mine, but some are sourced from the internet and Google.
-You can access the photo pages by clicking the button at the end of a story or chapter.
+You can access the photos by clicking the button at the end of a story or chapter.

 My parents experienced even more innovations: the pop-up toaster, the helicopter, traffic signals, short-wave radio, the electric razor, Band-Aids, Scotch tape, instant coffee, and frozen food.
-I was born in 1940, and by 1945, we had the first programmable, electronic, general-purpose computer.

 And yet, 20th-century science did not stop on Earth.
 It ventured into "outer space."
 We walked on the moon, orbited the Earth while living in a space station, launched people and cargo into space and returned to Earth in a space shuttle.
 We dispatched robots to Mars, explored our entire solar system, and peered into other galaxies using telescopes in "outer space."